Adonis-galaxy/RSA/README.md

 ### Prepare Datasets ###
 Download [NYU-Depth-v2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html), [KITTI](https://www.cvlibs.net/datasets/kitti/), and [VOID](https://github.com/alexklwong/void-dataset).
 Or you can refer to [KBNet](https://github.com/alexklwong/calibrated-backprojection-network) to prepare datasets through the provided download scripts.

+For VOID.
+Please use VOID-1500.
+The number indicates the number of point for depth completion, and it doesn't affect this task.
 Then change the data_path and gt_path in train_3d.py and DATA_PATH_VOID in eval_void/data_utils.py

 The structure of dataset should look like this: